Skip to content

 If you are eligible you can go on to the list and include in your application anyone who can reasonably be included as part of your family or household, whether they are eligible or not.
 Their circumstances (such as overcrowding or medical needs) will also count towards the priority you get.

 Every housing authority has to have a scheme under which they allocate housing to housing applicants.
 Most authorities give some priority to people who have a local connection with the area.
-Only eligible people can be offered accommodation, and eligibility is determined by immigration status and habitual residence.

 Local authorities then have to prioritise the applications for any housing where demand exceeds supply.
 They must give priority to those living in poor conditions, people in social or medical need and those who are homeless.
 New long-term local authority tenancies and nominations to housing associations can only be granted to people on the list.